Subhi-Sh/easyrent/README.md

 6. Create a new Pull Request

 <h1>License</h1>
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the <a href="/LICENSE.txt"> LICENSE </a> file for details.

 <h1>Image Copyright Claims</h1>
 Many images used in the project belong to their respective creators/authors.
 No claim by me!